Skip to content

-MCP-Auth Quickstart¶
+MCP-Auth Quickstart

-After completing this guide, you will have a working MCP server that uses OAuth 2.1 according to the MCP auth specification.
+This quickstart shows you how to build a secure MCP (Model Context Protocol) server using MCP TypeScript SDK and WSO2 MCP Auth SDK.
+After completing this guide, you will have a working MCP server that is secured with OAuth 2.1 according to the MCP auth specification.

 [//] STEPS_START